Klĭtôrĭs

 Klĭtôrĭs (Greek: Key) is the fifth studio album by Nigerian singer Brymo.
-It was released independently on May 9, 2016, and made available for pre-order on iTunes prior to its release.
-The album comprises 11 tracks and was preceded by the lead single "Happy Memories".
-Brymo's girlfriend Esse Kakada is featured on the song "Naked".
+It was made available for pre-order on iTunes before its independent release on May 9, 2016.
+The album comprises eleven tracks and was supported by the singles "Happy Memories", "Something Good is Happening", "Alajọ Ṣomolu", and "Billion Naira Dream".
+Brymo's wife Esse Kakada, who was his girlfriend at the time of the album's release, is featured on the song "Naked".
 Pulse Nigeria included Klĭtôrĭs among the 10 Best Nigerian Albums of 2016.
 Klĭtôrĭs was nominated for Best R&B/Pop Album at The Headies 2016 and for Album of the Year at The Headies 2018.

-Background
+Background and promotion

 Klĭtôrĭs was recorded between 2015 and 2016.
-The original artwork for the album was designed by Georgi Georgiev of Moonring Art Design.
-It features the haunting image of a creature that appears to be the mutation of a half-naked woman, a decaying bird, and a beast with vast antlers.
+The album's original cover art was designed by Georgi Georgiev of Moonring Art Design.
+It features the eerie picture of a half-naked lady, a beast with large antlers, and a rotting bird.
 An edited version of the artwork was done by Duks after iTunes refused to put up the original artwork.
-In an interview with Nigerian Entertainment Today, Brymo said the title of the album means key in the Greek language and that the album is an expression of love and the uncertainty of it.
+In an interview with Nigerian Entertainment Today, Brymo said the album's title means key in the Greek language and that the album is an expression of love and the uncertainty of it.
 He said, "the album is the key to a certain door I have knocked on for years; and yes it was meant to be sensual, there ought to be two sides to the coin".

+The album's lead single, "Happy Memories", was released on April 25, 2016.
+The second single, "Something Good is Happening", was released on June 20, 2016, along with its music video.
+Directed by Uche Chukwu, the video depicts the daily lifestyle of the average Nigerian.
+Each scene in the video tells a story of an individual's approach to life, both young and old.
+Brymo premiered the music video for the album's third single, "Alajọ Ṣomolu", on September 4, 2016.
+It was directed by Chukwu and showcases Brymo's portrayal of the popular Ṣomolu-based thrift collector.
+The video is set in a coffee shop at the Jazz Hole and shows jazz records by Miles Davis.

+The album's fourth single, "Billion Naira Dream", was released on January 10, 2017, along with its music video.
+Co-directed by cinematographers Dare and Chukwu, the video reveals an intimate side of the singer.